-Many of the medieval flowers common to 12th century England are still grown in gardens today.
-Flowers were deemed particularly important in medieval times and used for both medicinal and culinary purposes.
+Many of the flowers common to 12th century England are still grown in gardens today.
+Flowers have been deemed important for centuries, used not just for decoration but for both medicinal and culinary purposes as well.

-Many medieval flowers actually found their way onto the dining table at medieval banquets.
-These probably included the cowslip, daisy, foxglove, iris, Lady’s Mantle, lily, marigold and nasturtium.
-Some flowers were included as ingredients in spectacular dishes to add both flavour and colour whilst others were used as part of the table decorations.
-Overall, flowers were probably used to a greater extent as part of everyday medieval life than they are today.
+It may be suprising to learn that many flowers actually found their way onto the dining table at banquets.
+They probably included the cowslip, daisy, foxglove, iris, Lady’s Mantle, lily, marigold and nasturtium.
+Some were even included as ingredients in spectacular culinary dishes to add both flavour and unusual colour whilst others were used as part of the table decorations.
+Overall, it is true to say that flowers were probably used to a greater extent as part of everyday medieval life than they are today.

-In terms of medieval cookery, flowers were especially in salads.
+In terms of cookery, flowers were especially popular in salads.
 Violets, borage and primroses (right) were often added to salads to give extra flavour, colour and texture.